nelsonomoi/php-technical-questions/README.md

 ```
 ### 5. How would you protect a PHP application from common security vulnerabilities such as SQL injection and cross-site scripting (XSS)?
 Provide code examples or best practices for mitigating these threats.
 SQL Injection Protection:
-Use prepared statements and parameterized queries.
+  - Use prepared statements and parameterized queries.
 ```php
 $stmt = $pdo->prepare('SELECT * FROM users WHERE username = :username');
 $stmt->execute(['username' => $username]);
 ```
 XSS Protection:
-Escape output using htmlspecialchars().
+ - Escape output using htmlspecialchars().
 ```php
 echo htmlspecialchars($userInput, ENT_QUOTES, 'UTF-8');
 ```
 Best practices:
   - Validate and sanitize all user inputs.
   - Use proper error handling and logging.
   - Implement Content Security Policy (CSP) headers.

 ### 6. Compare and contrast the major cloud service providers (e.g., AWS, Azure, Google Cloud).
 Describe the advantages and use cases for each.
 If you were to deploy a PHP application, which cloud provider would you choose and why?
-AWS:
+**AWS**:
+Advantages:

-Advantages: Largest number of services, global reach, extensive community and support.
+  - Largest number of services
+  - Global reach
+  - Extensive community and support

+Use cases:
-Use cases: Enterprises needing a broad range of services, scalability, and global reach.
+  - Enterprises needing a broad range of services
-Azure:
+  - Scalability
+  - Global reach

+**Azure**:

+Advantages:
-Advantages: Strong integration with Microsoft products, good for hybrid cloud solutions.
+  - Strong integration with Microsoft products
+  - Good for hybrid cloud solutions.

+Use cases:
-Use cases: Businesses already using Microsoft products, hybrid cloud environments.
+  - Businesses already using Microsoft products
-Google Cloud:
+  - Hybrid cloud environments.

+**Google Cloud**:

+Advantages:
-Advantages: Strong data analytics and machine learning capabilities, competitive pricing.
+  - Strong data analytics and machine learning capabilities
+  - Competitive pricing.

+Use cases:
-Use cases: Startups and tech companies focusing on big data and AI/ML projects.
+  - Startups and tech companies focusing on big data and AI/ML projects.

 Choosing a cloud provider for a PHP application:

-AWS: Due to its extensive services, flexibility, and support, AWS is a suitable choice for deploying PHP applications, especially if you need scalability and various integrations.
+AWS: Due to its extensive services, flexibility, and support,
+AWS is a suitable choice for deploying PHP applications, especially if you need scalability and various integrations.

 ### 7. Explain the concept of Infrastructure as Code and its importance in cloud infrastructure management.
 Provide an example of how you would define infrastructure components using a tool like Terraform or AWS CloudFormation.
-Infrastructure as Code (IaC): Managing and provisioning computing infrastructure through machine-readable scripts instead of manual processes.
-It ensures consistency, version control, and automation.

-Example using Terraform:

-hcl
-Copy code
-provider "aws" {
-  region = "us-west-2"
-}

-resource "aws_instance" "example" {
-  ami           = "ami-0c55b159cbfafe1f0"
-  instance_type = "t2.micro"

-  tags = {
-    Name = "example-instance"
-  }
-}

 ### 8. Write a PHP function that takes an array of integers and returns the sum of all even numbers in the array.
 ```php